Skip to Content

 The addition of sourdough starter gives the Danish that special flavor and texture we sourdough bakers know and love.

-(By the way, if you don’t have a sourdough starter yet, the quick Danish is a great recipe to make in the meantime.
+By the way, if you don’t have a sourdough starter yet, make this Quick Danish Dough using yeast.
 The results are wonderful and the process is quite easy to follow.)

 two photos showing sourdough danish pastry before and after fermentation